shiftkey/scribble/docs/publish-documentation.md

 # [Proposal] Publish Documentation

-It should be really easy to take your Markdown files and publish them somewhere
+It should be really easy to take your Markdown files and publish them somewhere.

 What sort of publishing?